dracula/abricotine/INSTALL.md

 1. Move the `dracula` folder to `~/.config/Abricotine/app/themes`
 2. Select the `Dracula` theme in the drop down menu under View > Theme
 3. Boom!
 It's working!

-## Community

-* [Twitter](https://twitter.com/draculatheme) - Best for getting updates about themes and new stuff.
-* [GitHub](https://github.com/dracula/dracula-theme/discussions) - Best for asking questions and discussing issues.
-* [Discord](https://draculatheme.com/discord-invite) - Best for hanging out with the community.